bitcoindevkit/bitcoindevkit.org/content/bdk-cli/installation.md

 This command may take a while to finish, since it will fetch and compile all the dependencies and the `bdk` library itself.

-This command may take a while to finish, since it will fetch and compile all the dependencies and the `bdk` library itself.

 Once it's done, you can check if everything went fine by running `bdk-cli --help` which should print something like this:

 ```text